php-school/php8-appreciate/exercises/stringify-to-demystify/problem/problem.md

-`__toString()` a magic class method long-standing in PHP but never truly something you could rely on unless you rolled your own interface.
+`__toString()` is a magic class method long-standing in PHP but never truly something you could rely on unless you rolled your own interface.
 All that has changed with the simple introduction of the `Stringable` interface in PHP 8.

 `Stringable` is a simple interface that requires the implementation of `__toString(): string`